Tsagadai/ruby-style-guide/README.md

 * Use [Rdoc](https://github.com/rdoc/rdoc) and its conventions for API documentation.
 Don't put an empty line between the comment block and the `def`.
+* Add underscores to big numeric literals to improve their readability.

+    ```Ruby
+    # bad - how many 0s are there?
+    num = 1000000

+    # good - much easier to parse for the human brain
+    num = 1_000_000
+    ```

+* Use RDoc and its conventions for API documentation.
+Don't put an empty line between the comment block and the `def`.
 * Keep lines fewer than 80 characters.
 * Avoid trailing whitespace.
 Occasionally, some generators add in trailing whitespace or you just get lazy.
 If that happens, run this Bash script to